RahulsutarDevOps/Dockerized-Laravel-App-typescript/README.md

-# Dockerized Laravel 8 & Vue 3 App with TypeScript
+# Dockerized Laravel-8 & App with TypeScript

 Docker development implementation for Laravel 8.\* with: